sjy-eyujun/Enzyme-Resource-Diversity/README.md

-# Assessment of Enzyme Resource Diversity in Marine Microbiomes
+# Assessment of diversity and novelty of enzymes in global marine microbiomes

 XXX